 Building strong, toned arms is an essential part of every workout plan — but only if you have the right bicep exercises for women!

-So when we think about arms, the big muscles that comes to mind are the biceps.
+When we think about arms, the big muscles that come to mind are the biceps.

 Strengthening the biceps muscles is important for many reasons.